ibm-industrial/opcua-to-ibmiotp/README.md

-# Transfer OPC UA Data to the IBM Internet of Things platform
+# Transfer OPC UA Data to the IBM Watson IoT platform
 ## Introduction
-More and more manufacturing enterprises want to tighter integrate their manufacturing systems, also called operations technology (OT), with their informations technology systems to become more productive and flexible.
-Many use [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) which becomes a standard protocol.
+More and more manufacturers  want to tighter integrate the operations technology (OT) systems, that control the production, with their informations technology systems to become more productive and flexible.
-A typical scenario is the transmission of data to control systems like [SCADA](https://en.wikipedia.org/wiki/SCADA) or [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller)) systems.
-The data is stored in OPC UA variables and contains production status, environment conditions and alike.
+A typical scenario is the data transfer from these OT systems like [SCADA](https://en.wikipedia.org/wiki/SCADA) or [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller)) to an [OPC UA](https://en.wikipedia.org/wiki/OPC_Unified_Architecture) server, or in some cases to IT applications, where it can be analyzed and used for production control.
+The OT data is stored in OPC UA variables and contains production status, environment conditions and alike.
 Problem is, while modern IT systems use protocols like http, websockets, MQTT (for IoT) and architectural styles (e.g. REST), for OT systems a variety of other protocols are being used.

 ![Data flow](OpcuaToIotp2.jpg)

 So in order the access OPC UA variables a protocol conversion is needed.
 If you want to try out the visualization of sensor data or build a more sophisticated solution (e.g. worker assistant) based on OPC UA you can use this tutorial as a starting point.
-The OPC UA Simulation Server will be used to simulate an OPC UA server connected to a temperature sensor which is permenantly generating random temperature values.
+An OPC UA simulation server simulates an OPC UA server connected to a temperature sensor which is permenantly generating random temperature values.

 ## Prerequisites
 It is assumed that you know the manufacturing space a bit and are signed-up with the [IBM Cloud](https://cloud.ibm.com/registration).
 More information about the OPC simulation server can be found [here](https://downloads.prosysopc.com/opcua/apps/JavaServer/dist/4.0.2-108/Prosys_OPC_UA_Simulation_Server_UserManual.pdf).
-We are using [Node-RED](https://nodered.org/docs/) which is an open source tool to quickly wire-up internet of things applications.
-A graphical user interface where you can add certain nodes and connect them.
+We are using [Node-RED](https://nodered.org/docs/) which is an open source tool to quickly wire-up internet of things applications, leveraging a graphical user interface.
 It comes with some default functionality (e.g. input nodes, output nodes), and is extensible.

 ## Steps
-Below are the steps to setup the OPC UA Simulation Server with the IBM IoT Platform.
+Below are the steps to setup the OPC UA simulation Server with the IBM IoT Platform.
 The OPC UA Simulation server and the Node-RED gateway will be running locally.
 A deployment of a cloud is possible as well as long as all components have a network connection.

 ### OPC UA Simulation Server
 First we want to generate some date.
 In this case we are using the free **Prosys OPC UA Simulation Server**, that runs on Windows, Linux and MacOS